 - MEng in Product Design and Development, Queens University Belfast

 - International Society on Multiple Criteria Decision Making

-Richard enjoys teaching practical skills and supports the use of blended learning, teaching the majority of his practicals in computer clusters where the students learn from Richard, the course materials and fellow students.
+Richard enjoys teaching practical skills and supports the use of blended and flipped learning, teaching the majority of his practicals in computer clusters where the students learn from Richard, the course materials and fellow students.

 Richard teaches many topic areas including data pre-processing, dealing with missing data, hierarchical and non-hierarchical clustering, multi-criteria decision analysis, network graphing and visualisation, linear optimisation, goal programming, genetic algorithms, swarm based optimisation methods, variable reduction techniques, time series analysis and forecasting (exponential smoothing, ARIMA etc.), neural networks / deep learning, naive Bayes classification, linear/logistic regression, text analysis, simulations, big data systems (Hadoop, Spark etc.), big data platforms (Azure, AWS etc.), databases, SQL and APIs.